- Stewart Bldg. 2533

 Assistant Professor | BSc, PhD

-Prospective graduate students whose research interests align with mine should contact me early to discuss available opportunities.
-If you are interested in working with me, please contact me via email and include an unofficial transcript, academic resume, and a description of your research interests.
+Prospective students: Prospective graduate students whose research interests align with mine should contact me early to discuss available opportunities.
+If you are interested in working with me, please contact me via email and include an unofficial transcript, academic CV, and a description of your research interests.

 Current Graduate Students